The MetaVerse: Brave New World or Capitalist Hellscape? | ETF Trends

 Axie’s different.
 Axie lets you make the account and download the game for free, but without Axies — the monsters — you can’t play.
 So you have to buy Axies, which are, in fact, regular old NFTs like a JPG of a rock or a Bored Ape.
 They’re just NFTs in Sky Mavin’s Ronin blockchain.

-To buy those Axies you use your WETH (ETH, the coin of Ethereum you would have bought somewhere else, and then transfered into the Ronin blockchain, using a bridging mechanism common in Crypto — but it’s easy right? its a game?) on the marketplace run by Sky Mavin, where, for reference, I dumped my worst Axie for .03 WETH last week, which theoretically I could transfer BACK to the Ethereum blockchain and then from there turn back into regular old Dollars through a crypto exchange.
-About 150 US Dollars.
-So in a real sense, the Axie has Dollar value, because its traded in Ronin WETH, which is structurally pegged to ETH, which trades quite liquidly against the dollar.
+To buy those Axies you use your WETH (ETH, the coin of Ethereum you would have bought somewhere else, and then transferred into the Ronin blockchain, using a bridging mechanism common in Crypto — but it’s easy right?
+It’s a game?) on the marketplace run by Sky Mavin, where, for reference, I dumped my worst Axie for 0.03 WETH last week, which, theoretically, I could transfer back to the Ethereum blockchain and then from there turn back into regular old dollars through a crypto exchange.
+About $150, to be more specific.
+So in a real sense, the Axie has dollar value, because it’s traded in Ronin WETH, which is structurally pegged to ETH, which trades quite liquidly against the dollar.

 Because it’s relatively easy to bridge and wrap digital objects in crypto land, of course both SLP and AXS trade directly against the dollar on various exchanges through various bridges.

-- The scrappy Scholar saves up enough SLP to become a manager himself!
-Yay capitalism!, or
+- The scrappy scholar saves up enough SLP to become a manager himself!
+Yay capitalism!

-- Isn’t it great these Scholars get to play an expensive game for free!, or
+- Isn’t it great that these scholars get to play an expensive game for free?

-Either way, as long as the pool of axies expands and the pool of players shows up to purchase them — for investment purposes, for a joke, to actually play the game, to just earn out bread money — whatever as long as the pool grows, the managers at the top of the pyramid (and the company, of course) can keep the party going.
+Either way, as long as the pool of axies expands and the pool of players shows up to purchase them — for investment purposes, for a joke, to actually play the game, to just earn out bread money, or whatever — as long as the pool grows, the managers at the top of the pyramid (and the company, of course) can keep the party going.
 And of course, they have all the tools they need, because they control the entire economy of their ecosystem.
-The blockchain is publicly visible…but only the game-side folks get to actually DO anything on it.
+The blockchain is publicly visible… but only the game-side folks get to actually DO anything on it.
 You can look, but you can’t touch.

 The Point About Axie

-BUT, there are reason you can’t buy AXS with US Dollars right now.
+But, there are reasons you can’t buy AXS with U.S. Dollars right now.
 And the reasons are legit.
 Right now, it’s mostly young Asian kids who are “scholars” — laborers — in this economy.
 Now it’s a game, nobody’s in a coal mine here.
-But the “play to earn!” hype around this and similar models strike me as problematic.
+But the “play to earn!” hype around this and similar models strikes me as problematic.
 Where do you draw the line between opportunity and exploitation?
-Or perhaps more importantly, who draws the line?
-If some kid in the Philippines get’s shafted out of two weeks “earnings” who does he get to complain to?
+Or, perhaps more importantly, who draws the line?
+If some kid in the Philippines gets shafted out of two weeks’ “earnings,” who does he get to complain to?
 Who does he sue?
-Or when some guy in Atlanta who has a million dollar axie collection gets taken out by a hacker or loses his wallet key, what’s his recourse?
-Just because there’s a “game” in the center of the ecosystem is a distraction.
+Or when some guy in Atlanta who has a million-dollar Axie collection gets taken out by a hacker or loses his wallet key, what’s his recourse?
+The fact that there’s a “game” in the center of the ecosystem is a distraction.
 It’s a complete private blockchain economy that targets kids and capitalists.

 I’m not a politician or a regulator.
-I point this out primarily to highlight this as an *investment* risk.
-The legal and regulatory framework of the actual physical world…the one where you still buy cheeseburgers with fiat currency…is deeply, deeply unprepared for the MetaVerse — the big web 3.0 version.
-Most of us are still trying to get over the idea we don’t actually “own” our books, music and media anymore.
+I point this out primarily to highlight this as an investment risk.
+The legal and regulatory framework of the actual physical world, the one where you still buy cheeseburgers with fiat currency, is deeply, deeply unprepared for the MetaVerse — the big Web 3.0 version.
+Most of us are still trying to get over the idea that we don’t actually “own” our books, music, and media anymore.
 We’re still trying to figure out how to let farmers fix the tractors they genuinely do own.

 Investing?